 The same question applies to screeners like MAP - could the grant be used to purchase literacy assessments that have already been purchased in years past by the district?
 Any resource purchased from district funds cannot be purchased with grant funds.
 That is supplanting and is not allowed in federal grants.

 Is this also the case for previously purchased HQIR professional learning?
-If the district is using an HQIR professional learning provider that was contracted and paid for out-of-district funds before the grant KyCL25 funds cannot begin paying for the same service.
+If the district is using an HQIR professional learning provider that was contracted and paid for out-of-district funds before the grant, KyCL25 funds cannot begin paying for the same service.

 Our district has 24 public preschool classrooms located in 11 elementary school sites.
 Would choosing 7 of our school sites fulfill this requirement or is the district as a whole considered one site, and should we look to include private daycare sites?
 The early childcare goal is to connect district and community partners who are providing support for birth to age 5 to increase oral language and readiness to learn to read as well as strengthen transitions to kindergarten.
 Early Childhood Centers that are run by the district will count as 1 partner.
 Districts with unique situations in regard to early childhood education should provide that information in their application.